bvinoth186/notes/cheat.md

 - Availability
   - currently available in 1 AZ
   - can restore snapshots to new AZ's during outage
+- For DR - configure cross region snapshots
+- When you create Redshift cluster its locked down by default. no one can access it.
+Add inbound rules in security group to provide access.

 # KMS
 - Key management service
 - Keys are region based.